-- From FanFiction to Real Fiction – as a teenager I wrote over 400,000 words of FanFic.
-Now, I talk to teens about the creative writing they’re being self-taught from reading and writing FanFic, and all the ways that FanFic exists in “legitimate” forms of our popular-culture (from Disney to Jane Austen, reboots, adaptations and everything in-between!)
+- From FanFiction to Real Fiction – as a teenager Danielle wrote over 400,000 words of FanFic.
+Now, she talks to teens about the creative writing they’re being self-taught from reading and writing FanFic and consuming/obsessing over pop-culture; and all the ways that FanFic exists in “legitimate” forms of art (from Disney to Jane Austen, reboots, adaptations and so much more!)

 For more information please don’t hesitate to email Danielle.